AgasthiDoshi/OIBSIP_DataAnalytics_Task6/README.md

 ##  Show Your Support
 If you found this helpful, please ⭐ **star the repository**!
 ## Thank You
-Thank you for checking out my OIB-SIP Internship Sentiment Analysis Task-4!
+Thank you for checking out my OIB-SIP Internship Wine Quality Prediction Task-6!

 ## Author
 ###### Agasthi Doshi